I adore banana loaf, not just because is its really easy to make, uses up old bananas and is a very forgiving recipe but

 - In a bowl, mix together the butter, sugar, milk and egg, then gradually add in flour and baking powder.

-- Peel and squidge the bananas, quarter the prunes and chop up the walnuts, adding everything onto the top of your batter as you go.
+- Peel and squidge the bananas, prepare the dried fruit and chop up the pecans, adding everything onto the top of your batter as you go.

 - When everything has been added fold the cake mix but do not over-combine